-Go Deeper — Today make an effort to really listen to what others are saying to you without formulating a response in your head as they talk.
+Today's Challenge: Make an effort to really listen to what others are saying to you without formulating a response in your head as they talk.
 Then, do the same with God.
 Pray the he will speak to you and then sit quietly silent for a while, pushing your agenda away.

 Additional Resource: Need help learning to listen to God?
 Take a look at this free resource.